Rose of Nevada: Production

 The film was produced by Bosena and financed by Film4 Productions and the British Film Institute.
 The BFI contributed £1.3 million of funding for the film, the largest single production award since the BFI Filmmaking Fund was relaunched in 2023.
 The film was shot on location in Cornwall with the assistance of a group of students from Falmouth University.

 Actor George MacKay described the film as "a joy to be part of".

+Rose of Nevada is the third instalment of Jenkin's Cornish trilogy.
+The first, Bait, was a kitchen sink drama about the corrosive effect of tourism on coastal towns; the second, Enys Men, concerned a lone wildlife volunteer worker who is plagued by visions while living on a remote island.
+Elements of both show up in this third film.

-Release and Reception
+Release

 The film premiered at the 82nd Venice International Film Festival, and had its North American premiere in the Special Presentations program at the 2025 Toronto International Film Festival on 6 September 2025.

-It will have its US premiere in the main slate of the 2025 New York Film Festival at the Lincoln Centre.
+It had its U.S. premiere in the main slate of the 63rd New York Film Festival, at the Lincoln Centre, and was also screened at the 69th BFI London Film Festival.

-The film has received positive reviews and currently holds a 100% rating from review aggregator Rotten Tomatoes, based on 28 reviews.
+It was released in the United Kingdom and Ireland on 24 April 2026, by BFI Distribution.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 84 out of 100, based on 29 critics, indicating "universal acclaim".